siruiii/Interactive-Lab-Hub/Final Project/README.md

 </p>

 ### Physical Enclosures
-Two major components were used for our final installation.
-Fortune Cookie which were served as
+Two major components were used for our final installation:

 #### Fortune Cookies
 <p align="center">